 Q: Who is the best candidate for adopting a Dry January goal?

 Sabrina: “Dry January can normalize reducing alcohol intake for everybody.
 People might think that Dry January is designed for someone who does not have prior dependency symptoms and wants to take advantage of the positive effects that come from abstinence, but in reality, Dry January can be a motivating time for all to work towards a new relationship with alcohol, support each other, and seek the resources that can help them get there.”

 Mark: “Before beginning Dry January, take a fair assessment of your overall alcohol intake.
 It can be unsafe to stop drinking if your body has become dependent on alcohol, and changing your drinking may require finding the appropriate level of support, especially for beyond one month.
-Monument believes in providing stigma-free and evidence-based treatment, such as alcohol therapy and medication to stop drinking.”
+Monument believes in providing stigma-free and evidence-based treatment, such as online alcohol therapy and medication to stop drinking.”

 After completing Dry January, many people notice major shifts in their physical health, mental wellbeing, and confidence.
 It can be a great way to kickstart long-lasting change, and establish the tools that will help you achieve it.
 Dry January isn’t easy for everyone, and that’s okay.
 You are not alone.
 No matter where you’re starting from, we’re here to get you to where you want to be in January, in the new year, and beyond.

 Disclaimer: Our articles and resources do not constitute clinical or licensed therapy or other health care services.
 If you need counseling or therapy services please contact a licensed provider.
 If this is a medical emergency, call 911.